yorkpress/take-home-exercise/README.md

 ## The brief

-Do the thing
-Submit a PR
+You have been charged with creating an app for teachers to create homework.
+The teacher needs to assign the homework to the students and particular resources for their study.

+In this take home exercise, you will use the following skills
+* Calling API's and parsing responses
+* CSS Styling
+* Stateful application design
+* Building an application according to acceptance criteria

 The styling doesn't have to be spot on.
-But we do want to see how good you are at styling your own applications.
-Feel free to use styling libraries etc for quickness, but we **recommend** you do your own styling as the projects you will be working on is all custom styling.
+But, we do want to see how good you are at styling your own applications.
+Feel free to use styling libraries (tailwind, bootstrap, etc) for quickness, but we **recommend** you do your own styling as the projects you will be working on is all custom styling.

 ## User stories
 Please make sure your application fulfills the following acceptance criteria.